 24) What if I buy a bike from you and decide later I don't like it?

 25) Why don't you have a phone number?

 27) What's the difference between re-Cycles and Cycle Salvation?

 Please see our About page for more information.return to top

-Mostly mountain bikes of all styles, followed by road bikes, hybrids, 3-speeds, cruisers, etc. Even the odd old-school chopper or BMX.
+Mostly mountain bikes of all styles, followed by road bikes, hybrids, 3-speeds, cruisers, a few trikes and folding bikes.
+Even the odd old-school chopper or BMX.
 We do get some very nice bikes on occasion, but they of course sell very quickly.
-We do lament that we do not get as many road bikes as in years past, because there is still a great demand for them.return to top
+We do lament that we do not get as many road bikes donated as in years past (perhaps due to the ongoing fixed- gear / single-speed craze), because there is still a great demand for them.return to top

 Yes, we do have a wide variety of used parts for sale, including some rare and hard to find parts.
-We cannot tell you whether or not we have a specific part, as everything is donated so our selection varies weekly.
+We cannot tell you whether or not we have a specific part, as everything is donated so our selection can vary from day to day.
 It's best to stop by the shop to check out what we have in stock.return to top

-We do not wish to compete with regular for-profit bike shops, so we do not carry any new items aside from cables and housing (which we consider safety items for getting your bike back home!).
-Everything else is used.
+We do not carry any new items, as we do not wish to compete with regular for-profit bike shops.
+The only exceptions are new cables and housing, which we consider safety items for getting your bike back home!
+(And we sell these at the proper full retail price.)
+We do on occasion have new-old-stock (NOS) parts given to us by friendly local bike shops for sale.
+Everything else we sell is used.
 We can suggest local shops if you need to buy extra items for your bike.
 (We do not take in helmets and other personal gear and would not re-sell them anyway for safety / health reasons.)return to top

 We can help guide you through fixing it yourself, but we do not do any work for you.return to top